 Dr. Sajid Alavi is the supervisor of the extrusion lab in the Department of Grain Science and Industry.
 His actives have a strong emphasis on research, teaching and service.
 The extrusion lab includes a pilot-scale processing facility in the Bioprocessing and Industrial Value-Added Program building and a lab-scale processing facility in Waters Hall.
-The lab-scale facility includes a single and twin screw extruders that allow time-efficient study of novel ingredients and processes in an economical manner, before scaling up to the pilot level.
+The lab-scale facility includes single and twin screw extruders that allow time-efficient study of novel ingredients and processes in an economical manner, before scaling up to the pilot level.
 The pilot-scale facility includes single and twin screw extruders, a gas-fired dryer and a batch mixer.
 The extrusion lab also has various analytical equipment including differential scanning calorimeter, phase transition analyzer, texture analyzer, controlled humidity chamber and supercritical fat extractor, and adequate bench space for analysis of raw materials and extruded products.

-In the seven and a half years since April 2002 when Dr. Alavi was appointed to the Grain Science and Industry faculty, his extensive research, teaching, industry and service-related activities have transformed the extrusion lab into an internationally recognized program.
-Several extrusion related research projects, with food, feed and industrial applications, have been initiated and/ or successfully completed.
-These projects have focused on the key areas of - 1) dynamics of microstructure formation in extruded biopolymer foams, 2) use of non-invasive X-ray micro tomography (XMT) for characterizing foam micro-structure and structure - texture relationships, 3) gluten-free foods based on grain sorghum, 4) high-fiber and fruit-based healthy snacks, 5) specialty product for nutritional intervention programs in developing countries, 6) starch-clay nano-composite packaging, and 7) cellulosic ethanol.
-Twenty nine peer-reviewed manuscripts including 3 book chapters have been published or accepted for publication since 2002, out of which 25 are based on work originating at Kansas State University.
-Five of these manuscripts were accepted for publication in 2009.
-Thirteen other manuscripts have been submitted and are under consideration by peer-reviewed journals.
-Dr. Alavi's research is based on strong collaborative partnerships with faculty members from K-State Grain Science, Animal Science, Human Nutrition and Electrical Engineering departments, and researchers from other institutions such as USDA-GMPRC, Iowa State University, North Carolina State University and University of Tennessee.
-More than a million dollars in extra-mural funding has been secured from his efforts as the primary investigator.
-Three Ph.D. and one MS. level students have successfully completed their theses with Dr. Alavi as the major professor.
-Currently three Ph.D. students and one M.S. student are being supervised by him.
+In the eight and a half years since April 2002 when Dr. Alavi was appointed to the Grain Science and Industry faculty, his extensive research, teaching, industry and service-related activities have transformed the extrusion lab into an internationally recognized program.
+Several extrusion related research projects, with food, feed and industrial applications have been initiated and/ or successfully completed.
+These projects have focused on the key areas of - 1) dynamics of microstructure formation in extruded biopolymer foams, 2) use of non-invasive X-ray micro tomography (XMT) for characterizing foam micro-structure and structure - texture relationships, 3) concentration and modification of sorghum proteins, 4) interactions of carbohydrate components during processing of high-fiber cellular matrices, 5) new approaches to global food security through processing, 6) starch-clay bio-nanocomposites, and 7) thermo-mechanical of lingocellulosic biomass for production of ethanol.
+Forty-four peer-reviewed manuscripts co-authored by Dr. Alavi, including 3 book chapters, have been published or accepted for publication.
+Out of these 36 are based on work originating at Kansas State University.
+Ten of these manuscripts were accepted for publication in 2010.
+Fifteen other manuscripts have been submitted to refereed scientific journals and are under review or revision.
+Dr. Alavi's research is based on strong collaborative partnerships with faculty members from K-State Grain Science, Animal Sciences and Human Nutrition departments, and researchers from other institutions such as USDA-CGAHR, Iowa State University, North Carolina State University and University of Tennessee.
+Approximately, \$1.5 million in extra-mural funding has been secured from his efforts.
+Three Ph.D. and 2 MS. level students have successfully completed their theses with Dr. Alavi as the major professor.
+Three more Ph.D. students are scheduled to graduate in 2011.
 He has also supervised three post-doctoral scientists for periods ranging from 1 to 4 years with support from extra-mural funding.